 Accountancy is undoubtedly the most important subject of the Commerce syllabus of class 12.
 While students are too scared of it as one minor mistake would cost them heavily.
 Hence, while preparing students must do it with their utmost attention.
-Class 12 board exam is one of the most crucial stages in a student’s life.
+The class 12 board exam is one of the most crucial stages in a student’s life.
 With competition increasing every day, students try to give their best.
-In this blog, we shall discuss the Accountancy Class 12 Notes:
+In this blog, we shall discuss the Accountancy Class 12 Notes.

 This Blog Includes:

 Accountancy Class 12 Format

 First, let’s have a look at the paper format for this subject.
 The table below shows the division of marks and students can use this to plan out their preparation.